ChaosiumInc/QuestWorlds/markdown/QuestWorlds_Quickstart.md

 # 1. Introduction

-Questworlds is a roleplaying rules engine suitable for you to play in any genre.
+QuestWorlds is a roleplaying rules engine suitable for you to play in any genre.
 It features an abstract, conflict-based, resolution method and scalable, customizable, character descriptions.
 Designed to emulate the way characters in fiction face and overcome challenges, it is suitable for a wide variety of generes and play styles.

-## 1.1 Why Questworlds?
+## 1.1 Why QuestWorlds?

-Questworlds is meant to facilitate your creativity, and then to get out of your way.
+QuestWorlds is meant to facilitate your creativity, and then to get out of your way.

 It is well suited to a collaborative, friendly group with a high degree of trust in each other’s creativity.
-Characters in Questworlds are described more in terms of their place in your imagination and the game setting than by game mechanics.
+Characters in QuestWorlds are described more in terms of their place in your imagination and the game setting than by game mechanics.

-If your group are often at odds and rely on their chosen rules kit as an arbiter between competing visions of how the game ought to develop, or use mechanical options to decide 'what action to take', then Questworlds is not the rules set you need.
+If your group are often at odds and rely on their chosen rules kit as an arbiter between competing visions of how the game ought to develop, or use mechanical options to decide 'what action to take', then QuestWorlds is not the rules set you need.
 Stick with your more structured system of choice.

 ## 1.2 Version